kartoza/tomorrownow_gap_platform/docs/src/developer/api/guide/measurement.md

 ```

-**POST API:**
+**Upload Location API:**

-Using the POST API, you can query the data by polygon or list of point.
-Click on the 1️⃣ measurement POST API to view the usage option.
+Using the Location API, you can upload the geometry to query the data by polygon or list of point.
+You can upload the geometry in one of format: geojson/shapefile/gpkg.
+The file must be in WGS84 or CRS 4326.
+The uploaded location will have expiry date time (2 months).
+Once the server removes your geometry after the expiry time, you need to reupload your geometry.

+Note: when using shapefile, the .shp, .dbf, .shx files must be in the zip root directory.

+Click on the 1️⃣ Upload Location POST API to view the usage option.
 Click on the 2️⃣ `Try it out` button, to enable the fields to enter the attributes.

 ![POST API](./img/api-guide-9.png)

-Fill the attributes in the 1️⃣ available fields.
+Fill the location_name and select your file to upload in the 1️⃣ available fields.
 After filling the details click on the 2️⃣ `Execute` button, to run the API.

 ![POST API](./img/api-guide-10.png)